Nimrod MRA4 Maritime Reconnaissance Aircraft, United Kingdom

 In December 1996, BAE Systems was awarded a £2bn contract for the remanufacturing of 21 Nimrod MR mk2 aircraft to the new Nimrod MRA4 (Nimrod 2000) specification including new mission, sensor and avionics systems.
 In February 2002, the UK Ministry of Defence (MoD) reduced this number to 18 aircraft, citing a perceived reduction in the submarine threat.
 In July 2004, the MoD announced that this number was to be further reduced to 12 aircraft.

 The Nimrod MRA4 maritime reconnaissance and attack aircraft was rolled out in August 2002.
 In February 2003, the programme was restructured.
-Production work on the last 15 of the 18 Nimrods in the MRA4 programme resumed in 2006, after being halted to evaluate the performace of the first three aircraft.
-The MRA4 development programme is scheduled for completion by the end of 2009.

 "The Nimrod MRA4 maritime reconnaissance and attack aircraft was rolled out in August 2002."

 The first flight of the PA1 flight trials aircraft, which has no mission system fitted, took place in August 2004.
-The PA2 with full fit mission system first flew in January 2005.
+The PA2 with full fit mission system first flew in December 2004.
 The PA3 aircraft began flight testing in August 2005.
 PA4, the first production aircraft, began engine ground runs in June 2009.

-In August 2007, the Nimrod MRA4 successfully released a BAE Systems Stingray torpedo for the first time off the coast of West Wales at the Aberporth range.
+In August 2007, the Nimrod MRA4 successfully released a BAE Systems Stingray torpedo for the first time, off the coast of West Wales at the Aberporth range.

 Design